GUIDE ON TRAMPOLINE SAFETY and Enclosures

 Do Trampolines Cause Brain Damage?

 Trampolines can cause several damages to the body.
 Some of those damages include spine damage, neck damage, and broken bones.
 But causing brain damage is rare to an extent.
 However, the use of trampolines can, in fact, cause brain damage for children under 6 years.

 This is because their body is not developed enough to take the pressure from the constant bounce.
 Where children 6 or below use trampolines, even without physical damage, they can suffer some organ damage.
 Also, physical damages can occur.
 There have been reports on this, as well as an actual occurrence.

 What is the right age for a trampoline?

 It is already a fact that trampolines pose a danger to children of 6 years and below.
-Hence, to be on a safe side, the age recommendation by experts for trampolines is above 6 years.
+Hence, to be on the safe side, the age recommendation by experts for trampolines is above 6 years.
+When looking for a trampoline, keep an eye on the recommended ages.

 Are Trampolines Safe for 2-year-olds?

 Not at all.
 In fact, children of 2 years and below should not be seen close to trampolines.
 And this should also be extended to all children up until 6 years.
 The safety of children comes before fun; unless the dangers can be reasonable.
 Their lack of development puts this age group at a big risk of injury.